Polymorphic Iterable Sequential Effect Systems: Relationships to Semantic Notions of Effects

 \subsection{Fixed Points}

 Mycroft et al.\ also give brief consideration to providing iteration operators through the existence of fixed points, noting the possibility of adding one type of fixed point categorically, which carried the undesirable side effect of requiring sequential composition to be idempotent: $\forall b\ldotp b\rhd b = b$.
-This is clearly too strict, as it is violated by every example from the literature we examined in Section \ref{sec:modeling}.
+This is clearly too strict, as it is violated by nearly every example from the literature we examined in Section \ref{sec:modeling}.
 They take this as an indication that every operation should be explicitly provided by an algebra, rather than attempting to derive operators.

 By contrast, our closure operator approach not only imposes semantics that are by construction compatible with a given sequential composition operator, but critically coincide with manual definitions for existing systems.
-We have also shown that for any sequential effect system that possesses an iteration operator, that operator is given by our construction, so it need not be explicitly defined for the algebra (though implementations may still require an explicit definition).
+We have also shown that for broad classes of sequential effect systems, our construction yields the most precise possible iteration operator, so it need not be explicitly defined for the algebra (though implementations may still require an explicit definition).

-\citet{mycroft16}'s results seem to inform contemporaneous work by overlapping authors~\cite{orchard2016effects}, who relate sequential effects to session types using an unnamed effect algebra with (total) join and sequencing and a separately defined iteration operator.
+\citet{mycroft16}'s results seem to inform contemporaneous work by overlapping authors~\cite{orchard2016effects}, who relate sequential effects to session types using an unnamed effect algebra with (total) join and sequencing and a separately defined (total) iteration operator.
 As with joinoids, only right distributivity is assumed (though Orchard and Yoshida do assume join is commutative).
-For the iteration operator, they require much stronger axioms for iteration --- in our notation, they require $x^*=I\sqcup(x\rhd x^*)=I\sqcup(x^*\rhd x)$, which is equivalent to the requirements of iteration in Kleene Algebras~\cite{KOZEN1994366}; our discussion of Kleene Algebras in Section \ref{sec:kleene} explains why we feel this is too strong a requirement, even though for laxly iterable effect quantales the construction in Section \ref{sec:iteration} often induces operators satisfying the stronger axioms.
+For the iteration operator, they require much stronger axioms for iteration --- in our notation, they require $x^*=I\sqcup(x\rhd x^*)=I\sqcup(x^*\rhd x)$, which is equivalent to the requirements of iteration in Kleene Algebras~\cite{KOZEN1994366}; our discussion of Kleene Algebras in Section \ref{sec:kleene} explains why we feel this is still too strong a requirement, even though for principally iterable effect quantales the construction in Section \ref{sec:iteration} induces operators satisfying the stronger axioms.
+In some sense, the key insight behind our resolution of the problem Mycroft et al.\ identify is the recognition that iteration should be partial.